Skip to main content

 Stafford is a unique city in the Houston metro area, straddling the Fort Bend and Harris county line with a population of about 17,500.
 The city is known for having no municipal property tax since 1995, which attracts both residents and businesses.
 Originally an agricultural community, Stafford incorporated in 1956 and has evolved into a densely developed suburb with significant commercial activity.

 Most of Stafford is now connected to municipal sewer, but properties near the city's edges and in older areas may still rely on septic systems.
-According to the EPA, more than one in five U.S. households depend on septic systems.
 The Houston-area clay soils create challenges for these systems, and the relatively high water table in low-lying areas adds another layer of complexity for proper system function.

 Stafford's compact urban development means most properties are on municipal sewer, but septic systems remain on some older properties and in transitional areas near city boundaries.